 Final Thoughts

 Investing in crypto for the first time can seem daunting.
 Bamboo app provides an easy and affordable way of getting started.
-Their micro-investing app lets you make tiny investments in BTC and ETH, with small amounts of money.
+They have a great app which lets you make tiny investments in BTC and ETH, with small amounts of money.
 It’s a set and forget option and doesn’t require decision making, and goes some way to free investors of the emotion that can go along with the highs and lows of the crypto market.
 Crypto is a volatile and unregulated space, so make sure it matches your risk profile before investing.
 You can read more about Cryptocurrencies on the MoneySmart website here – Cryptocurrencies – Moneysmart.gov.au

 It’s a good idea to seek advice from a financial advisor before you invest in crypto or any financial products.